Riesz bases and Jordan form of the translation operator in semi-infinite periodic waveguides: On the radiation condition

 $L^2(\Omega,\epsp)$ for all $\xi\in\R$ as eigenfunctions of the self-adjoint operators $A_{\xi}^{\gamma}$ in this space, we obtain the last statement.
 Choosing $\tilde{v}=v$ shows the equivalence result. \end{proof}

-\begin{remark} It has been shown by Fliss \cite[Theorem 3.2.57]{Fliss:09} that a Floquet mode has positive group velocity if and only if it satisfies the limiting absorption principle, and typically the limiting absorption principle is equivalent to the limiting amplitude principle (see \cite{eidus:69,ramm:78,MW:89}).
-This indicates that solutions with positive group velocity are ''physical solutions'', and Proposition \ref{prop:radiation} shows that for frequencies $\omega$ for which all real characteristic values have total multiplicity 1 (cf.\ Proposition \ref{prop:degenerate_char_val} for a characterization), the conditions \eqref{eq:orthonormalq} are satisfied precisely for the physical Floquet modes (up to normalization).
+\begin{remark} Two further important items could be added to the list of equivalent statements in Proposition \ref{prop:radiation}, which we do not want to define in detail here: It has been shown by Fliss \cite[Theorem 3.2.57]{Fliss:09} that a Floquet mode has positive group velocity if and only if it satisfies the limit absorption principle.
+Moreover, the equivalence of the principles of limit absorption and limit amplitude has been shown in the thesis of Radosz \cite{radosz:10}.
+These are very strong indications that solutions with positive group velocity are ``physical solutions'', and Proposition \ref{prop:radiation} shows that for frequencies $\omega$ for which all real characteristic values have total multiplicity 1 (cf.\ Proposition \ref{prop:degenerate_char_val} for a characterization), the conditions \eqref{eq:orthonormalq} are satisfied precisely for the physical Floquet modes (up to normalization).